jdluong/fabflix/README.md

 ## JMeter TS/TJ Time Logs
 Instructions of how to use the `log_processing.*` script to process the JMeter logs.
   1. Navigate to fabflix-backend directory
-  2. Run command: python3 log_processing.py
+  2. Run command: python3 log_processing.py "log_file_name.txt"

 ## JMeter TS/TJ Time Measurement Report